 There’s precious little ultra high definition content out there for us 4K TV owners to watch – which makes Netflix one of the key destinations for top quality TV.
-But for those looking to get started, it's hard to know how much 4K content there is,
+But for those looking to watch 4K Netflix on their TV or PC, it's hard to know where to start,

 There’s a growing selection of 4K content on Netflix, but don’t be fooled into thinking everything on the platform is viewable in Ultra HD.
 In fact, it’s still minimal.
 All the Netflix originals are available, but even films are still found in good old fashioned HD.
 It’s actually a little under-whelming, but if you’re a fan of watching the latest series like Mindhunter, Better Call Saul and Ozark, you’ll be satisfied.